 Mountain Organic Research and Extension Unit

 Dr. Jeanine Davis, in the Department of Horticultural Science, currently has studies in the Organic Unit.
-Studies include a multi-state organic tomato breeding project, funded by a USDA/OREI grant, with screening of new breeding lines and varieties and an organic fungicide study.
-There are also organic tomato variety/breeding line studies with entries from High Mowing Seeds, Vitalis Seeds, and Dr. Randy Gardner.
+Studies include a multi-state organic tomato breeding project, funded by a USDA/OREI grant, with screening of new breeding lines and varieties and an organic fungicide study (the breeders are working in the greenhouse in 2022 so there is no study in the field this year; it will return in 2023) and a NCDA&CS Specialty Crops Block Grant study led by tomato breeder, Dr. Dilip Panthee.Topics

 - Current Projects